-Climb Aboard - a new exhibition in the Viking Ship Hall
+Climb Aboard - a special exhibition in the Viking Ship Hall

 The exhibition takes you to the open sea where the weather changes from calm breeze to storms, thunder and high seas while the day changes from clear and bright morning to the darkest night.